rvsrvs/jasdev.github.io/_posts/2020-3-31-fusion-primer.md

 Opaque return types are a sort of “[reverse generics](https://github.com/apple/swift-evolution/blame/53c2e80bdede03b99aee683fe6399b6e4cf0bf95/proposals/0244-opaque-result-types.md#L89-L107),” in that the _callee_ (`removeKnownDuplicate`’s implementation, in our case)—instead of the caller (`one`) determines the resulting type.

 There’s a cycle though.
-Our operator is stating it’s in control of the resulting type, covered by `some Publisher`, yet the associated type for the conformance `Output` is chosen by the caller, causing a stalemate.
+Our operator is stating it’s in control of the resulting type, covered by `some Publisher`, yet the associated type for the `Publisher` conformance, `Output`, is chosen by the caller, causing a stalemate.

-This exceptional case is [tucked away](https://github.com/apple/swift-evolution/blame/53c2e80bdede03b99aee683fe6399b6e4cf0bf95/proposals/0244-opaque-result-types.md#L387-L403) in the evolution proposal.
+This exceptional case is [tucked away](https://github.com/apple/swift-evolution/blame/53c2e80bdede03b99aee683fe6399b6e4cf0bf95/proposals/0244-opaque-result-types.md#L387-L403) in the backing evolution proposal.
 And that’s the “-ish” I hinted at above.

 ### Erase